McGrapefruit/pink-quanta/content/Archive/Old index homepage landingpage.md

 ##### Why make this page?

-I'm convinced that [[Communication and QM|communication creates a sur-plus]] and that we can achieve amazing things through sharing our knowledge, and having conversations about the things we are each passionate about.
+I'm convinced that [[quanta/Communication|communication creates a sur-plus]] and that we can achieve amazing things through sharing our knowledge, and having conversations about the things we are each passionate about.

 Feel free to say hi or start a conversation over mastodon / email.